 When it comes to strokes, time matters.
 Medical City Lewisville’s Emergency Services has successfully implemented a Code Stroke Protocol to ensure the rapid evaluation and treatment of patients.
 Aggressive quality efforts are performed to safely shorten door to treatment times that affords the best patient outcomes.
-Think F.A.S.T. and dial 911 if you see any of these stroke signs in a loved one:

 - FACE - Ask the person to smile.
 Does one side of the face droop?

 - ARMS - Ask the person to raise both arms.
 Does one arm drift downward?

 - SPEECH - Ask the person to repeat a simple sentence.
 Are the words slurred?
 Is the person confused?
 Can he / she repeat the sentence correctly?